Dear friends and family who are eagerly awaiting an invitation to visit a newborn baby,

 Tidy up the wrapping paper of the gift you brought, wash up your cup before you leave, and make sure the new parents don’t have any jobs to do as a result of your visit.

-Breastfeeding is tricky, especially at first.
-The new mother and new baby are both learning new skills, and are very likely to encounter some difficulties along the way.
-Not all, of course, but some new mothers feel added pressure when other people are present during feeds.
-Getting a newborn baby to latch on can be difficult, and the new mother may feel exposed with watching eyes in the room.
+Breastfeeding is tricky and sometimes emotional, especially at first.
+The new mother and baby are both learning new skills, and are very likely to encounter some difficulties along the way.
+Not all, of course, but some new mothers feel added pressure when other people are present during feeds or are waiting in another room.

-The key to being a good guest is to carry on as if nothing is happening.
+If the mother wants you to stay, simply carry on as if nothing is happening.
 Keep chatting (and not about whether breastfeeding hurts), keep up eye contact and please, please don’t do the breastfeeding face.
 This is a grimace that uncomfortable friends and family members pull as your baby latches on.
 The new mum understands your facial expressions, and you’re making her feel uncomfortable.
 Breastfeeding is natural, so be natural with it.

 If you don’t have children yet, you can be forgiven for not knowing the feeding cues displayed by newborn babies.